Are you considering renting a car in Marrakech and driving in Morocco? Here are some things you should know!

 There were stoplights and signs in many places, and you could count on some yielding, but it was really up to you to communicate with drivers about who’s turn it was.
 And frequently you ended up yielding to the more aggressive driver.

 As we walked through Marrakech before picking up our rental car, we commented that it really seemed like traffic rules were merely suggestions.

 It did seem to work for Moroccans, though!
 I never saw a crash of any kind, and people all seemed very comfortable with the “controlled” chaos.

 However, coming from the US, with our wide roads, the space we give between cars, the patience we (usually) show in traffic, and the lack of pedestrians and animals in the road, it was a little jarring!

-With that being said, just driving to the outskirts of the medina and parking there was usually not too bad – we were just very grateful to not do lots of in-city driving!
+With that being said, just driving our rental car to the outskirts of the medina and parking there was usually not too bad – we were just very grateful to not do lots of in-city driving!

 Cars always yield to pedestrians, and in Morocco, pedestrians utilize that right liberally.

 While pedestrians wouldn’t (usually) step out right in front of traffic, they didn’t need a very large gap to start going.
 Cars were good about yielding, but they would often get within inches of people.

 And some streets, even if still designated as car thoroughfares, were taken over by people and carts.
 In small towns, expect even the main road through town to be heavily congested by non-vehicle traffic.